KY-053 Analog Digital Converter

 float gain_conversion_factor;

-// The "ads.readADC_SingleEnded (0)" command is the actual operation that starts the measurement in the ADC.
+// The “ads.readADC_SingleEnded (0)” command is the actual process that starts the measurement in the ADC.

-// the "0" as a variable for this function defines the channel used that is to be measured
+// The “0” as a variable for this function defines the channel to be measured.

-// If, for example, the third channel is to be measured, this must be replaced with the "3"
+// If, for example, the third channel is to be measured, the “0” must be replaced by “3”.

 // Conversion of the recorded values into a voltage